arcege/workspaces/README.md

 There are some environment variables to help.

-`WS_DEBUG` -- defaults to 0 (fatal), with increasing for more verbosity; log messages are placed in $WS_DIR/.log, indexed by PID(tty) to distinguish shell's messages
+`WS_DEBUG` -- defaults to 0 (fatal), with increasing for more verbosity; log messages are placed in $WS\_DIR/.log, indexed by date and (PID:tty) to distinguish shell's messages

 `WS_DIR` -- defaults to ~/workspaces/ but root of the structure; should be left untouched